Galher/Baby-Feeding-Correlation-Analyzer/README.md

 2. Place the file (e.g., baby_data.xlsx) in the project folder.

-3. Run the main script to receive analysis results.
+3. Run the main script to receive analysis results, optionally from the command line.
+Example command: python main.py --input path/to/baby_data.xlsx
 <br>
 <br>